-1) Article Report (5 pages)
+1) Article Report (5 double spaced pages with 12 point font)

 You will read an article from a scholarly communication journal, and report its contents.
 Proofreading is crucial.
-Keep in mind that APA format requires both that you cite within the body of your paper, including material paraphrased from the article, and that you include a Works Cited page at the end.
+Keep in mind that the American Psychological Association's (APA) format requires both that you cite within the body of your paper, including material paraphrased from the article, and that you include a Works Cited page at the end.
 (Your Works Cited page should contain at least two entries: the article your report is based on and your course textbook.)
 If you omit citations within your paper, a Works Cited page, or the minimum number of citations (entries) you may be guilty of plagiarism.